ihaveamac/ninfs/README.md

 * Install the latest version of Python 3.
 The recommended way is [Homebrew](https://brew.sh).
 You can also use an installer from [python.org](https://www.python.org/downloads/) or a tool like [pyenv](https://github.com/pyenv/pyenv).
 * Install the latest version of [FUSE for macOS](https://github.com/osxfuse/osxfuse/releases/latest).
-* Install fuse-3ds with `python3 -m pip install --upgrade https://github.com/ihaveamac/fuse-3ds/archive/master.zip`.
+* Install ninfs with `python3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/master.zip`.
-  * With GUI support: `python3 -m pip install --upgrade https://github.com/ihaveamac/fuse-3ds/archive/master.zip#egg=fuse-3ds[gui]`
+  * With GUI support: `python3 -m pip install --upgrade https://github.com/ihaveamac/ninfs/archive/master.zip#egg=ninfs[gui]`

 ### Linux
-* Arch Linux: fuse-3ds is available in the AUR: [normal](https://aur.archlinux.org/packages/fuse-3ds/), [with gui](https://aur.archlinux.org/packages/fuse-3ds-gui/), [git](https://aur.archlinux.org/packages/fuse-3ds-git/), [git with gui](https://aur.archlinux.org/packages/fuse-3ds-gui-git/)
+* Arch Linux: ninfs is available in the AUR: [normal](https://aur.archlinux.org/packages/ninfs/), [with gui](https://aur.archlinux.org/packages/ninfs-gui/), [git](https://aur.archlinux.org/packages/ninfs-git/), [git with gui](https://aur.archlinux.org/packages/ninfs-gui-git/)
 * Recent distributions should have Python 3.6.1 or later pre-installed, or included in its repositories.
 If not, you can use an extra repository (e.g. [deadsnakes's PPA](https://launchpad.net/%7Edeadsnakes/+archive/ubuntu/ppa) for Ubuntu), [build from source](https://www.python.org/downloads/source/), or use a tool like [pyenv](https://github.com/pyenv/pyenv).
 * Most distributions should have fuse enabled/installed by default.
 Use your package manager if it isn't.
-* Install fuse-3ds with `python3 -m pip install --upgrade --user https://github.com/ihaveamac/fuse-3ds/archive/master.zip`.
+* Install ninfs with `python3 -m pip install --upgrade --user https://github.com/ihaveamac/ninfs/archive/master.zip`.
   * `--user` is not needed if you are using a virtual environment.
-  * With GUI support: `python3 -m pip install --upgrade --user https://github.com/ihaveamac/fuse-3ds/archive/master.zip#egg=fuse-3ds[gui]`
+  * With GUI support: `python3 -m pip install --upgrade --user https://github.com/ihaveamac/ninfs/archive/master.zip#egg=ninfs[gui]`
-* You can add a desktop entry with `python3 -m fuse3ds --install-desktop-entry`.
+* You can add a desktop entry with `python3 -m ninfs --install-desktop-entry`.
 If you want to install to a location other than the default (`$XDG_DATA_HOME`), you can add another argument with a path like `/usr/local/share`.

 ## Usage
 ### Graphical user interface
-A GUI can be used, if fuse-3ds was installed with GUI support, by specifying the type to be `gui` (e.g. Windows: `py -3 -mfuse3ds gui`, \*nix: `python3 -mfuse3ds gui`).
+A GUI can be used, if ninfs was installed with GUI support, by specifying the type to be `gui` (e.g. Windows: `py -3 -mninfs gui`, \*nix: `python3 -mninfs gui`).
 The GUI controls mounting and unmounting.

 ### Command line
 The main way to run a mount script after installing is using "`mount_<type>`" (e.g. `mount_cci game.3ds mountpoint`).
 Use `-h` to view arguments for a script.

-If it doesn't work, the other way is to use `<python-cmd> -mfuse3ds <type>` (e.g. Windows: `py -3 -mfuse3ds cci game.3ds mountpoint`, \*nix: `python3 -mfuse3ds cci game.3ds mountpoint`).
+If it doesn't work, the other way is to use `<python-cmd> -mninfs <type>` (e.g. Windows: `py -3 -mninfs cci game.3ds mountpoint`, \*nix: `python3 -mninfs cci game.3ds mountpoint`).

 Windows users can use a drive letter like `F:` as a mountpoint, or use `*` and a drive letter will be automatically chosen.